n1ghtf4l1/vigilant-fortnight/README.md

 ##### Detect and Analyze Trojan attacks on deep neural networks that are designed to be difficult to detect.

+### **Overview**

+Neural Trojans are a growing concern for the security of ML systems, but little is known about the fundamental offense-defense balance of Trojan detection.
+Early work suggests that standard Trojan attacks may be easy to detect, but recently it has been shown that in simple cases one can design practically undetectable Trojans.

-This repository contains code for the **Trojan Detection Challenge (TDC) NeurIPS 2022** competition.
-To learn more, please see the [competition website](https://trojandetection.ai/).
+This repository contains code for the **Trojan Detection Challenge (TDC) NeurIPS 2022** [competition](https://trojandetection.ai/).

 There are 3 main tracks for this competition:
 - **Trojan Detection Track**: Given a dataset of Trojaned and clean networks spanning multiple data sources, build a Trojan detector that classifies a test set of networks with held-out labels (Trojan, clean).
 For more information, see here.